/etc/salt/master.d/tower.conf

 salt_tower.include_directory_mode: all-sls

-is a directory.
-If that is the case, it will include all *.sls
+Salt Tower will now look if role/openssh is a directory.
+If that is the case, it will include all *.sls files in that directory, ordered by filename:

 When no files are found in that directory, it will proceed with the same lookup roles as before.

-mode can be quite useful if you like to split up e.g. your roles, or minion overrides into multiple, ordered files, for example to use different renderers.
+The all-sls mode can be quite useful if you like to split up e.g. your roles, or minion overrides into multiple, ordered files, for example to use different renderers.

 Example

-for your servers and you want to ship distribution specific settings for e.g. allowed ciphers.
-Servers running openssh
+Imagine you want to configure openssh for your servers and you want to ship distribution specific settings for e.g. allowed ciphers.
+Servers running openssh are currently including role/openssh, that contains the shared config, and you do not want to add role details to your tower.sls, or update the include statement for each server.

 # Shared config for all openssh daemons